by Jorge Gomez • 5 min read

 And they went big before going home.

-This week, the Senate confirmed 13 more district court nominees, bringing the total judges confirmed during this administration to 146, an astonishing number.
+The Senate confirmed 13 more district court nominees, bringing the total judges confirmed during this administration to 146, an astonishing number.

 Below is a brief recap of where numbers stand today when it comes to judicial vacancies, nominations and confirmations, and why it’s very likely that the Senate is going to keep moving at full speed on nominations when it reconvenes in early September.

-The Senate confirmed 99 judges to the federal federal district courts since the beginning of the current administration, with a record 46 since January 2019.
+The Senate has confirmed 99 judges to the federal federal district courts since the beginning of the current administration, with a record 46 since January 2019.

 You may recall that in April, the Senate changed its rules and reduced the number of hours of debate on district court nominees, a move that was desperately needed to clear the backlog of nominees for the federal judiciary.